Jeyhooon/gazebo_my_world/README.md

 * `cd ~/git/gazebo_my_world/world`
 * Run `gazebo myworld`

+You should see a sentence on command line asking for your name; please enter your name.
-You should see the gazebo environment shown in image above and also a welcome message in the terminal: `Welcome to my home!`
+Afterwards, you should see the gazebo environment shown in image above and also a welcome message in the terminal: `Welcome to <your_name>'s world!`